silentarrowz/shortcuts/README.md

+We can use keyboard shortcuts here to change the color and fontsize

+first you need to click near the area you want change in then clicking on 'a' changes the color to red and clicking 'b' changes color back to black

+clicking on 'up key' increases font size and on 'down key' decreases font size

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>